 If a train is cancelled you still have plenty of options when travelling with an Interrail card.
 This happened to me and I was told to go to another train platform.
 Now as I arrived at the other train platform I saw that every single train carriage was smack full.
 I even stepped into one just to see what it felt like.
 Let’s just say that I couldn’t go left or right because people were standing everywhere.
 Two odd hours of sweating with a crowd, as if I was on a daily commute?
 No, thank you very much.

-So I decided stepped out of the train and walked around a bit, threw a casual glance at the billboard announcing departing trains.
+So I decided to simply step out of the train and walk around a bit, glancing at the billboard announcing departing trains.
 They were leaving regularly at this large train station, every 15 minutes or so.
-I saw an interesting one and only a few hours of travel.
-Sipping on my coffee, I briefly considered jumping on it.
+Noticing an interesting one and only with a few hours of travel while sipping on my coffee, I briefly considered jumping on it.
 Well well, there was a train leaving for a small town I had never been to!
-And so I stepped on that train.
-So you see, how a train adventure can change with a spontaneous initiative.
+Yeah, I went with that train.
+So you see, how a train adventure can change with some spontaneous initiatives.

 The kicker is that if I would want to go to the original destination another day, the trip back to my starting point would only be a couple of hours.
 Not much, and then it’s perfectly doable to go to the first choice destination with a less crowded train.
 Just make sure that you have enough travel days left on your Interrail pass.